 I am immunocompromised.
 Should I get a COVID-19 vaccine?

-The CDC says that people who are immunocompromised may be vaccinated against COVID-19, as long as they have had no issues with getting vaccines in the past.
+Yes, it is important to get vaccinated.
+People who are immunocompromised are at higher risk of severe infection and hospitalization from COVID-19 infection.
+The COVID-19 vaccines can be safely given to people who are immunocompromised as long as they have had no issues with getting vaccines in the past.
 For questions about allergies related to COVID-19 vaccination, please see the allergy frequently asked questions.

 Patients who are immunocompromised include people: